rozsass/text-dev-editor/_pages/home.md

 ## The service

-I develop academic and business texts making them more precise, coherent, and easier to understand for a wider audience.
+I develop academic and business texts and make them more precise, coherent, and easier to understand for a wider audience.

 [Read more](whydevelop) on why you may consider hiring a text development editor.